 What is most interesting about the work with NSRI?

 For the project I’m part of, I help design and test a platform for testing UAV swarm-control algorithms to be used in outdoor settings.
 The small-scale testing (three or fewer UAVs) is done at the NIMBUS Lab's netted outdoor facility on Nebraska Innovation Campus.
 The large-scale testing (4+ UAVs) is done at Roger's Memorial Farm.

 There were very challenging problems of scaling from one to many robots working together simultaneously.
-Working with a single vehicle is more straightforward; if we focus our attention on maintaining it and monitoring its flights closely, we can often achieve ~95% success rate.
-However, in a swarm, even if each vehicle is 95% reliable, there is only a ~60% chance all the robots in a swarm of 10 UAVs will work correctly, just barely over half!
-Attempting to push reliability beyond that 95%, the way we would with a single vehicle, can become very costly in time and dollars (i.e., purchasing the best hardware, and ensuring every component works before each flight).
+Working with a single vehicle is more straightforward; if we focus our attention on maintaining it and monitoring its flights closely, we can often achieve approximately a 95 percent success rate.
+However, in a swarm, even if each vehicle is 95 percent reliable, there is only approximately a 60 percent chance all the robots in a swarm of ten UAVs will work correctly — just barely over half!
+Attempting to push reliability beyond that 95 percent level, the way we would with a single vehicle, can become very costly in time and dollars (i.e., purchasing the best hardware, and ensuring every component works before each flight).

 To improve these numbers, without using all our resources in that manner, we track the vehicle’s sub-systems performance between flights, which helps identify parts that may be approaching their mean time-to-failure.
 In NIMBUS, we also emphasize robust and fault-tolerant software, meaning that if a component fails, we can safely disengage the vehicle from the mission or better yet, have it identify its own failure, recover and proceed with the mission (i.e., reboot its computer on its own).